Air

 Experiment with air in the kitchen.
 Use a coffee machine or portable milk frother to froth milk.
 Use electric beaters to whisk egg whites and make this meringue recipe from Taste.

-Read Kitchen Science: the chemistry behind amazing meringue and perfect cappuccino on The Conversation.
+Read the science behind amazing meringues and perfect cappuccinos on The Conversation.

 Learn about air quality